da5nsy/ReproducibleResearch/episodes/step4Doco.md

  - What didn't work in your project?

 Some of this, we would have discussed in folder structures in Step 1.
+You may also have some of this information in your Data Management Plans.

 ::::::::::::::::::::::::::::::::::::::::::::::: discussion